 In order to submit a consumption report, the Media Session Handler shall send an HTTP POST message to the 5GMSd AF.
 If several 5GMSd AF addresses are listed in the ClientConsumptionReportingConfiguration.serverAddresses array (see table 11.2.3.1-1), the Media Session Handler shall choose one and send the message to the selected.
 The request body shall be a ConsumptionReport structure, as specified in clause 11.3.3.1.The server shall respond with a 200 (OK) message to acknowledge successful processing of the consumption report.

 The Consumption Reporting API, defining the data formats and structures and related procedures for consumption reporting, is described in clause 11.3.

+A reporting client identifier shall be included in the consumption report.
+If available to the Media Session Handler, its value should be a GPSI value as defined by TS 23.003 [7].
+Otherwise, the reporting client identifier should be represented by a stable and globally unique string.

 4.7.5 Procedures for metrics reporting